Lucy-Forrest-Lab/AlignMe/Running_server.md

 ### Pairwise Sequence Alignment

-The pair-wise alignments [section of the AlignMe web server](https://www.bioinfo.mpg.de/AlignMe/AlignMePW.html) provides the most common type of alignment, in which two primary sequences are provided and aligned using one of a range of different descriptors, depending on the problem at hand.
+The pair-wise alignments [section of the AlignMe web server](https://www.bioinfo.mpg.de/AlignMe/AlignMePW.html) provides the most common type of alignment, in which two primary sequences are aligned using one of a range of different descriptors, depending on the problem at hand.

 #### Alignment Inputs and Parameters